Is There Medici Family Today?

 The Medici were synonymous with opulence in their prime, having amassed a staggering wealth through their banking empire.
 Indeed, the Medici name is often the first to come to mind when discussing the wealthiest families in Italian history.

 However, they weren’t the only ones sitting on a goldmine.
 Italy has been home to many wealthy and influential families.
-For instance, the BorgiaSforza, and Visconti families were renowned for their wealth and power during different periods of history.

 Even so, the Medici family’s uniqueness was the scale of their wealth and how they used it.
 The Medicis were savvy investors in culture and knowledge, and their patronage of the arts left behind an arguably unmatched cultural and artistic legacy.